-Visitors attending IFE 2019 will be looking to source products on; gut health, as well as the introduction of collagen to food, and 'Good fats' as consumers look for new ways to get healthier fats into their diet.
+Visitors attending IFE are looking to source products on; gut health, as well as the introduction of collagen to food, and 'Good fats' as consumers look for new ways to get healthier fats into their diet.
 Consumers are also trying to find ways to combat stress, and their food choices will be in the limelight in 2019, with more people looking for added vitamin drinks, herbal extracts and hemp in every day foods.
-Trends across the 2019 show floor will include:
+Trends on the 2019 show floor included:

-2018 has seen the rise of 'good for the gut' fermented foods with the likes of kombucha & kimchi becoming extremely popular with the health conscious consumer, and this trend looks to continue in popularity in 2019 with the further consumption of kerfir - a cultured, fermented milk drink.
+2018 saw the rise of 'good for the gut' fermented foods with the likes of kombucha & kimchi becoming extremely popular with the health conscious consumer, and this trend looks to continue in popularity in 2019 with the further consumption of kerfir - a cultured, fermented milk drink.

 Gut health doesn't just stop with fermented foods; supplemental collagen is apparently great for repairing the gut as well as anti-aging, improving wound healing, immune system, and more.
-In 2019 consumers will be looking to get their collagen hit from smoothies, broths and milkshakes.
+In 2019, consumers are increasingly looking to get their collagen hit from smoothies, broths and milkshakes.

 Throughout 2019 healthy fats have really become important to the consumer, and we don't see this changing in 2019 with omega-9s (monounsaturated fats) really taking the limelight for their potential to regulate blood sugar levels.

 Where will consumers get omega 9's from?
 Algae is the answer!
 The newest use for algae is in the production of omerga-9 cooking oil which has such a neutral taste it can be used in any recipes without changing the flavour of the food.